Recent updates to the curriculum

 We review the GP curriculum each year to keep it current and to respond to user feedback.
-In February 2014 we submitted a number of changes to GMC for their approval.
-These have been approved and will be implemented in August.
-All trainees in GP specialty training programmes should use the most up-to-date curriculum, which will be available on the GP Curriculum: overview page and in the Trainee ePortfolio from 6 August 2014.
+In early 2016 we submitted a number of minor changes to GMC for their approval.
+These were approved and implemented from February 2016 onwards.
+All trainees in GP specialty training programmes should follow the 2016 version of the curriculum, which is available on the Curriculum statements page, in the online curriculum and through the Trainee ePortfolio.

 Changes to learning outcomes

 We have added a new learning outcome to 'The GP Consultation in Practice' module: